DATA PROTECTION NOTICES

-This data protection declaration is based on the terms used by the issuers of European directives and regulations in the enactment of the General Data Protection Regulation (GDPR).
-Our data protection declaration is intended to be easy to read and understand, both for the general public and for our customers and business partners.
+These data protection notices is based on the terms used by the issuers of European directives and regulations in the enactment of the General Data Protection Regulation (GDPR).
+Our data protection notices are intended to be easy to read and understand, both for the general public and for our customers and business partners.
 To ensure that it is, we would like to explain the terms we use before we start.

-The terms we use in this data protection declaration include the following:
+The terms we use in these data protection notices include the following: